yitongc19/cs-comps-micropython/README.md

 # cs-comps-micropython

-This repo contains the libraries we collected or wrote for MicroPython.
+This repo contains a few libraries we collected or wrote for MicroPython.
+Each folder contains the library, the test and a hook-up guidance.

 For the exact sources of each library, see the comment at the top of each module.

 ## Software